|News and Views|

 requires less maintenance and energy than using groundwater.

-Municipal and well water requires more chemical treatment and purification
+Municipal and well water requires more chemical treatment

 than naturally soft rainwater.
 Rainwater

 tastes better and is better for your plants and appliances.

 Rainwater harvesting systems come in many shapes and sizes.
 They can serve both potable (i.e. drinking) and non-potable needs.
 Click on this link to see several rainwater harvesting systems and the different types of tanks that can be used.
 Click on this link to learn about wet and dry rainwater harvesting systems.